-How to make the Ames Farm Beeswax Food Wrap
+How to make a Beeswax Wrap

 A word on the process: There are many inventive techniques for making beeswax food wraps, most of which can be done at home with excellent results.
 Part of the fun lies in experimenting and finding your preferred method.
 Just make sure you gather everything you need ahead of time, and protect surfaces, clothing, and most importantly, your hands to prevent burns.